albertovpd/geoqueries-mongo-folium/README.md

 (Result without "perfect spot" shown in the beginning.)

 # Further improvements
-- Most important one:
+- Most interesting one (personally):
-    - create the code in a .py file with pipelines (i performed some low-quality pipelines through jupyter notebook but,as far as I am concerned, it is not allowed to pipeline functions through jupyters.
+    - create the code in a .py file with pipelines
 - Use of APIs:
     - Obtain the real incomes of all companies in €.
     - Large-scale my problem.